 Wondering which one is right for you?

 You’re not alone.
-These are two very popular mid-range treadmills that are built for runners and walkers alike.
+These are two premium, fun-filled treadmills that are built for runners and walkers alike.

 They’re both also built for streaming and next-level style training from home.

-You get full-color consoles with both treadmill as well as extra-long 60-inch belts for room to stretch out and run.
+You get full-color consoles with both treadmills as well as extra-long 60-inch belts for room to stretch out and run.

 But there are some key difference between them.

-The Horizon 7.8 treadmill is a newer model – but it’s one of the top premium models in the Horizon lineup with all of Horizon’s best “bells and whistles” included.
+The Horizon 7.8 treadmill is a newer model in the Horizon lineup.
+It’s one of the top premium Horizon models – with all of Horizon’s best “bells and whistles” included.

 While it’s not as well known as the Nordictrack 1750 – it is growing in popularity.
 So it should be a serious contender this year.